JulioPDX/ccnp_encor_study/README.md

 ![Occlusion Add](/images/occlusion_add.PNG)

-This is what it would look like when reviewing a card created my Image Occlusion.
+This is what it would look like when reviewing a card created by Image Occlusion.

 ![Occlusion Review](/images/occlusion_review.PNG)